 abundant provision and orderly serving.” ~ Charlotte Mason

 Living books can be the foundation for a beautiful and rich education.
-It will give your child a feast of ideas, heroes to emulate, a rich vocabulary and provide a wide and varied education.
+It will give your child a feast of ideas, heroes and heroines to emulate, a richer vocabulary, and provide a wide and varied education.
 These books will bring delight to your child, filling their mind with the best of the best.

 You can read more about giving your child a literary education in these articles:

-If you want to give your child a literary education, check out Build Your Library’s full year curriculum guides – Kindergarten – Grade 1 – Grade 2 – Grade 3 – Grade 4 – Grade 5 – Grade 6 – Grade 7 – Grade 8 – Grade 9 – Grade 10 (coming soon) – as well as our wide variety of literature based Unit Studies.
+If you want to give your child a literary education, check out Build Your Library’s full year curriculum guides – Kindergarten – Grade 1 – Grade 2 – Grade 3 – Grade 4 – Grade 5 – Grade 6 – Grade 7 – Grade 8 – Grade 9 – Grade 10 – Grade 11 – Grade 12 – – as well as our wide variety of literature based Unit Studies.